mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 In a design education intervention working with 11-12 year olds Eriksson and colleagues [@eriksson_using_2019] used a collection of curated patterns to prompt learners to analyse and then propose changes to an existing collaborative game

 Their research, which involved young people, builds on ra strand of research with adults with the explicit goal of learning game design [ADD ALL IN].
 One product of this strand research is a list of GDPs made available as as a public collection [@bjork_patterns_2005].

+The process of structuring these patterns drew on wider work on game theory, most directly the work on the MDA framework [@bergstrom_exploring_2010],

+The Mechanics element of the framework has much in common with GDPs.
+The difference is explored by researchers [@olsson2014conceptual].
+The common element is the utility of the concepts to designers.
+Although the process of formalising such patterns and mechanics is also noted.
+THIS NEEDS CLARIFYING - ?
+BUT NOT TOO MUCH

 The study involved learner analysis of games, the ability to change level design via graphical (not code based) editor and co-design of proposed conceptual changes to existing games.